Find Affordable College Courses

 $8,060 Average Tuition & Fees

-Boise State University landed the #7 spot in the 2023 rankings for the best value nursing programs.
-Boise State is a very large public school located in the medium-sized city of Boise.
+Boise State University did quite well in this year’s ranking of the best value schools for nursing students.
+It came in at #7 on the list.
+Boise State is a fairly large public school located in the medium-sized city of Boise.

 The average tuition and fees for an in-state undergraduate at Boise State are $8,060 a year.
 On average, nursing graduates from Boise State take out $31,000 in student loans while working on their degree.